With a height of 26 inches and weighing in at 15 lbs, it’s the Jersey Giant chicken!

-When we look at the history of these chickens, their origins date all the way back to the late 1800s in New Jersey, hence their name!
+When we look at the history of these chickens, the breed originated all the way back to the late 1800s in Burlington County, New Jersey, hence their name!

 The original Black Jersey Giant was established in the early 1900s, later followed by the majestic White and Blue Jersey Giant.
 Today, the American Poultry Association recognizes the white, blue, and black color varieties.

 Gentle Chicken Giants

 We simply love their brown eggs, relaxed personality, and absolute beauty.

 Sometimes considered the best breed for the backyard, today White, Blue, and Black Jersey Giants remain the world’s gentlest chicken giants!

 If you own a gorgeous Jersey Giant or you have admiration for this docile breed, be sure to share this guide with your fellow chicken owners!